This Little Light of Mine

 "This Little Light of Mine" is an American gospel song that originated in the 1920s, when it was first sung in Christian churches and penitentiaries.
 The hymn is often attributed to evangelist Harry Dixon Loes who is said to have written it for children, using the biblical passage about the lamp under a bushel as inspiration.
-However, researchers at the Moody Bible Institute said they found no evidence that he wrote it, though they noted that Loes did create the popular arrangement of hymn in the 1940s.
+However, researchers at the Moody Bible Institute said they found no evidence that he wrote it, though they noted that Loes did create the popular arrangement of the hymn in the 1940s.
 The gospel song became popular among African-American Christians, and it was later adapted by Zilphia Horton, amongst many other activists, in connection with the civil rights movement.
 "This Little Light of Mine" is printed in the hymnals of various Christian denominations.

 History

 The origin of the song is unclear, but the phrase "This little light of mine" appears published in poetry by 1925 by Edward G. Ivins, a writer in Montana.
 In 1931, the song is mentioned in a Los Angeles newspaper as "Deaconess Anderson's song".
 In 1932, the song was mentioned in a 1932 Missouri newspaper.
 In 1933, the song was mentioned in newspapers as being sung by a chorus at an African Methodist Episcopal conference in Helena, Montana, and then various other churches around the United States later that year.
-In June 1934 John Lomax and Alan Lomax recorded the earliest known recording of the song when they recorded Jim Boyd of Jacksonville, Texas, singing at the State Penitentiary in Huntsville, Texas.
+In June 1934 John and Alan Lomax made its earliest known recording, of Jim Boyd of Jacksonville, Texas, singing at the State Penitentiary in Huntsville, Texas.
 In 1939 Lomax returned to Texas with Ruby Lomax during their Southern States Recording Trip and recorded the song again.
 This song and others were sung by a black woman, Doris McMurray who was imprisoned at Thomas Goree Unit in Texas and said that she learned the song from her grandmother in Waco.
 She sang the following lyrics, taught to her by her grandmother: